ku-leuven-msec/The-Cerberus-Project/cerberus_ReMon/README.md

 ## Licenses

-- Cerberus is available under the licensing terms in `CERBERUSLICENSE.txt`.
+- Cerberus is available under the licensing terms in `../LICENSE.md`.
 - Code in [benchmarks](./benchmarks) is available under the licensing terms of the corresponding project.